brainstem-org/brainstem_support/docs/datamodel/taxonomies/behavioralparadigm.md

 BrainSTEM organizes behavioral experiments through a hierarchy that separates shared scientific knowledge from lab-specific implementation details:

-- **Behavioral Category** — The broad domain (e.g., "Learning & Memory" → "Spatial Learning")
+- **Behavioral Category** — The broad domain (e.g., "Anxiety & Affect" → "Anxiety")
-- **Behavioral Paradigm** (this page) — The standardized task shared across the field (e.g., "Morris Water Navigation Task")
+- **Behavioral Paradigm** (this page) — The standardized task shared across the field (e.g., "Elevated Plus Exploration")
-- **Behavioral Assay** — Your lab's specific implementation of a paradigm, linked to a setup type (e.g., "MWM 4-day acquisition, 60s trials, probe on day 5")
+- **Behavioral Assay** — Your lab's specific implementation of a paradigm under a specific preparation condition, linked to a setup type (e.g., "EPM 5-min test")
 - **Behavior** — The actual execution of an assay within a session, tied to specific subjects and a physical setup

 Categories and paradigms are shared taxonomies — available to all users once approved.
 Assays and behaviors are lab-specific and scoped to your groups and projects.